treasure-data/digdag/digdag-docs/src/python_api.rst

 .. note::

     Arguments need to be serializable using JSON.
-If arguments include non-serializable objects such as method, add_subtask method throws an exception.
+If arguments include non-serializable objects such as function, add_subtask throws TypeError.